apache/incubator-pegasus/docs/client-development.md

 * name: the RPC name (please refer to Java client for detail)
 * type: TMessage.CALL
 * seqid: the seqid int

+### response from server

+responsed got from pegasus server:

+`
+total_response_length(4 bytes) +  error_code_thrift_struct + response_body
+`

+Some notes on the above response:

+* **error_code_thrift_struct** is an error_code struct in thrift binary protocol, usually it indicates some error of service status than the response of some specific rpc call.
+For example, for a meta server, this error may indicate "the meta server is not leader"; for a read/write request to replica server, this error may indicate that the replica server is not a primary or don't serve the partition"
+* **response_body** is a standard thrift rpc response of the rpc call, with the format as follows:
+  * TMessageBegin: rpc_name, TMessage.T_REPLY, seqid_integer
+  * response_args
+  * TMessageEnd

 ## write/read request process